Jagod101/GameOfWar/README.md

-# GameOfWar
+# The Game Of War
-To recreate the classic card game, The Game of War, in Java
+The goal of this project is to recreate the classic card game, Game of War, in Java

+## Contributors
+* Jayson Marshall
+* Zachary Jagoda

+* David Tyler (Professor)

+## Project Details
+TBA